 B.S., Mathematics/Computer Science, University of Illinois

-1CIOs bridging risk and security to business need
+1CIOs managing risk and security to match business need

 3Linking risk management to corporate performance